-- You may wish to arrive 5-10 minutes early and enter the host code.
+- Arrive 5 minutes early to the meeting and enter the host code.
 Click on the “Participants” tab at the bottom of the Zoom screen to open up the participants sidebar.
 On the lower right of the sidebar is a button that says “claim host”.
 After clicking on this you’ll be prompted to enter the host code.

 - You can enable the waiting room by clicking on the “Security” button at the bottom of the zoom screen.
 You may wish to wait a minute or so before admitting unfamiliar names to the meeting.
 Trolls tend to join meetings partway through and work in groups, so if in the middle of the meeting you see a group of people joining the waiting room all at once, this is a sign they may be trolls (particularly if they have abnormal usernames, such as of a famous celebrity).
 If you are uncertain, you may wish to admit participants but be alert and ready to take swift action should anything disruptive occur.

 - By clicking on the “Security” button, you can disable participants’ ability to unmute themselves.
 Instead, participants will need to raise their hands (or press *9 if dialing in), and then the host can unmute them.
 This will prevent trolls from interrupting members while sharing.
 Alternatively, you may wish to disable participants’ ability to unmute themselves only while somebody is sharing, and then reenable participants’ ability to unmute themselves when the share is finished.
 This will prevent interruptions while still allowing participants to unmute themselves (without needing to raise their hand) when they feel moved to share.